 The Bogol are the descendants of former slaves of the Daur people.
 Although they became free in 1908, thre are still social and ethnic barriers between the Bogol and Daur.
 The Daur refuse to intermarry with the Bogol, who have built their own village and developed their own identity.
 The Bogol do not speak their own distinct language; however, a people group has been defined as "a significantly large ethnic or sociological grouping of individuals who perceive themselves to have a common affinity for one another."

 In the past the Daur social structure was unique, "being made up of pedigree families, the commoners and the Bogol (reputed to be slaves).
 The Bogol were comprised from two groups.
 One group was made up of the descendants of Bardachi who had rebelled against the Qing Dynasty (1644-1911).
 It ordered that members of the rebelling clan should remain slaves from generation to generation evermore.
 The second group was made up of the descendants of prisoners-of-war brought in by the Daur army during the Taiping Rebellion.
 The Daur consider these slaves as members of their own families.
 They were likely servants.
 While intermarriage was forbidden, they lacked for nothing in life.
 In 1908, the slaves of the Daur became free, after which they established a village at the Shiwalt of the Morindawa.
 Even today intermarriage between the two remains very rare."

 The Bogol observe more Chinese traditions than do the Daur.
 They enthusiastically celebrate the annual Chinese New Year and Spring festivals.

-Although they were liberated from physical slavery 90 years ago, the Bogol remain in spiritual slavery.
+Although they were liberated from physical slavery 90 years ago, the Bogol remain in spiritual slavery to the spirit world.
 Few have ever heard of Jesus Christ or his victory over the powers of darkness that still bind them.
-There are no known Christians among the Bogol.
+There are no known Christ followers among the Bogol.